• Skip to primary navigation

 A man sporting a traditional Tyrolean hat and holding an accordion suddenly appeared at the edge of the Uwald.
 Where he came from we did not know.
 But looking back, we are certain he arose from the mountain itself as some sort of elemental gift to us weary hikers.
 His delightful playing during the duration of our visit inspired an even more jovial atmosphere.

-Savoring mountain views, meals and South Tyrolean melodies at Hotel Quelle’s Uwald Chalet.
+Savoring mountain views, meals and Tyrolean melodies at Hotel Quelle’s Uwald Chalet.

 The lunch we enjoyed inside the chalet was the perfect culinary companion to the hike.
 It consisted of grilled sausage, chicken, beef, potatoes, polenta and zucchini all washed down by ample amounts of Vernatsch.